idvorkin/idvorkin.github.io/_d/llm-intern.md

 ### Balancing Code and Prompts

-## Bad Intern - All the things that can go wrongf
+## Bad Intern - All the things that can go wrong

 ### Alignment - Don't be evil